itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - **man**
   The manual page system. `man <command>` gives you documentation for commands and tools on your system.

-- **os-prober**
-  Detects other installed operating systems (like Windows) during GRUB installation.
-Essential for dual-boot setups.

 ### Microcode Firmware